 The result was a high-waist boxer short that supported the pouch and provided comfort as well as improving the contours of his body.
 From that day my dad started smiling again and I could see him coming back to life.
 That’s when we knew we were on to something”.

-Through hard work, long days and nights and sheer determination Lorraine and Nozar have built an innovative and profitable business.
+Through hard work, long days and nights and sheer determination Lorraine and Nozar have built an innovative business.
 Over the past 12 years, they have developed a range of ostomy products for patients and have even won prestigious awards from the British Healthcare Trading Association and Stomawise for their innovative solutions.

 “Also another really massive benefit to our garments is that they have been proven to really help prevent hernias in stoma patients which is now our main focus as a benefit”.

 The business has gone from strength to strength and is based on a passion and motivation to succeed and help people like Ernie.

 “My youngest son was diagnosed with Crohn’s disease in 2011 and had to have bowel surgery.
 I was so angry and I nearly gave it all up.

 Thankfully, though, with time I realised how many people I was helping, people like my dad and my own son and it spurred me on even more”.
 Lorraine & Nozar also managed the mammoth task of becoming a trusted supplier to the NHS (not an easy task!) where their products are acquired by patients through a free prescription.